close up shot of a crossword puzzle

 Cryptic crosswords are a challenge that can be both frustrating and rewarding.
 They require patience, persistence, and logic, but also intuition, imagination, and humor.

 Cryptic crosswords are puzzles that use clues that have two meanings: one literal and one hidden.
-They are a great hobby for anyone who loves words and wordplay, as they can improve your vocabulary, logic and creativity.
-To get started, you can find cryptic crosswords in newspapers, magazines, websites and apps, and learn the basic rules and techniques for solving them.
+They are a great hobby for anyone who loves words and wordplay, as they can improve your vocabulary, logic, and creativity.
+To get started, you can find cryptic crosswords in newspapers, magazines, websites, and apps, and learn the basic rules and techniques for solving them.
 You will soon discover the joy and satisfaction of cracking the code.

 Helpful content to get started

 We strive for accuracy, but errors may occur.
 Always use your judgment.
+Refer to the listed resources for further research.

 Short visual inspiration.